pmichaillat/wunk/README.md

 ## Phase diagrams for the NK model

-The folder `nk` includes the phase diagrams for the NK model.
+The folder `nk` includes the phase diagrams for the New Keynesian model (NK).
 The diagrams are available both as Keynote files and as PDF file.

 + `nk_normal.key` & `nk_normal.pdf` - NK model in normal times (fig. 1A in the [article](https://doi.org/10.1162/rest_a_00893))
 + `nk_zlb.key` & `nk_zlb.pdf` - NK model at the ZLB (fig. 1C in the [article](https://doi.org/10.1162/rest_a_00893))